 So why does the Mediterranean diet work?
 If you look at it closely, you may notice it has many qualities similar to The Beauty Detox Solution.
 Let’s break down the elements to see why the Mediterranean diet is so effective.

 - It’s high in plant foods.
 In fact, much like The Beauty Detox Solution, the Mediterranean diet is made up mostly of vegetables, fruits, grains, nuts, and seeds.
-These foods have enzymes to aid digestion and beneficial nutrients that contribute to your body’s overall vibrancy.
+These foods for energy have enzymes to aid digestion and beneficial nutrients that contribute to your body’s overall vibrancy.
 It is also a high alkaline diet, which preserves cell health.

 - It contains mostly unsaturated fats.
 Saturated fats from animal sources clog up your system, leading to heart disease and high LDL (bad) cholesterol levels.
 Unsaturated fats, on the other hand contribute to better health, promoting weight loss, reducing cholesterol, and decreasing the risk of breast cancer.